About Enamel

 Creating Beautiful Enamel Jewelry -- A Work of Art

-Hard Fired or Vitreous Enamel
+What is Fired or Vitreous Enamel?

 Plique-à-Jour

 This is a French term meaning “glimpse of day.”
-In this difficult technique, liquid enamel is suspended between strands of gold or silver – and then fired at high temperatures -- creating a shimmering, translucent effect.
-CLICK HERE to see all Plique-à-Jour pieces.
+In this difficult technique, liquid enamel is suspended between delicate strands of gold or silver and then fired at high temperatures -- creating a shimmering, translucent effect.

 The Art of Basse Taille